BetterMuSeek

 Now, switch over to the bass side.
 Do the same process on the E string — the top string — but only do one wrap around the loop.
 Since the bass strings are thicker, they only need one.

-The single-loop bass string placement should wrap on the underside of the bridge, not over it.
+The single-loop bass string placement should wrap on the bridge’s underside, not over it.
 The process will be the same for the A string.
 The result should look like this:

 Guitar string loop